The first television series to be produced in

 Robert Newton, whose

-unfortunately died in March 1956.
+unfortunately died shortly afterwards in March 1956.
 Kit Taylor has played parts in many

 Australian films and television series of the last 40 years, and his